 *Avoid pricey beach parking lots by finding free parking on nearby side streets.
 You may have to walk a bit, but at least you can save your money for something extra on your trip.

 *Skip the expensive beach cafe and pack your own lunch.

-*Bring your own umbrella instead of renting one at the beach.
+*Instead of renting, bring your own umbrella.
 Buying your own umbrella will pay for itself in one or 2 visits.

 *Look for cheap beach chairs and equipment at a thrift shop.
 You can usually find a great selection of affordable options in any beach town.

 *Bring with beach towels from home.
 Don’t buy the overpriced ones in the tourist shops right by the beach.

 *Buy your swimsuit for next year at end of the season sales.
 You can find $5 tops and bottoms at stores like Kohls and JC Penneys when they begin to clear out their summer merchandise.